Port Qasim Power Project: Construction and Operation

 Construction commenced in May 2015, and the first unit inaugurated in December 2017.
 The plants were built on a "Build-Own-Operate" basis, and is to be operated by the Port Qasim Energy Holding, a firm jointly financed by Qatar's Al-Mirqab Capital and China's Power Construction Corporation, a subsidiary of Sinohydro Resources Limited.

 Financing

 Al-Mirqab Capital will own a 49% stake in the project, and while Power Construction Corporation, which will own a 51% stake in the project.
 The individual companies will invest $521 million, while the Exim Bank of China will lend those companies the remaining $1.56 billion required for construction.

 Tariff

 The Government of Pakistan will be contractually obliged to purchase electricity from the plants for thirty years at a cost of 8.12 US cents per unit.

 Commissioned

 In November 2017, the first 660MW unit of the power plant was synchronised to the national grid.
 The power plant was completed and commenced full operations on 25 April 2018.

-Qatar’s Al-Thani Group to divest its stake

-The Port Qasim Electric Power Company (PQEPC) power plant, ⚡ Recent developments in the China-Pakistan Economic Corridor (CPEC) have seen Qatar's Al-Thani Group, through its investment arm Al-Mirqab Capital, formally signal its intent to divest its 49% stake in the 1,320 MW Port Qasim coal-fired power project.
-The $2.09 billion joint venture, located near Karachi and co-owned with China's Power Construction Corporation, is a critical part of Pakistan's energy infrastructure.
-The Qatari group's decision, which follows an investment of over $1 billion, is primarily attributed to chronic payment delays from the Central Power Purchasing Agency (CPPA-G), contributing to the country's rising circular debt crisis.
-The Port Qasim Electric Power Company (PQEPC) has warned the Pakistani government of a potential suspension of operations if the considerable outstanding dues, part of an estimated Rs.
-400 billion owed to Chinese CPEC Independent Power Producers (IPPs), remain uncleared.
-This move highlights ongoing challenges for foreign direct investment in Pakistan's power sector, despite diplomatic interventions from senior Qatari officials.